Obsession vs. Addiction: A personal note

 For some, they become obsessed with their work.
-Others may call them workaholics, but truly great businesspeople are often hyper-focused and put work ahead of other priorities in life.
+Others may call them workaholics, but genuinely great businesspeople are often hyper-focused and put work ahead of other priorities in life.

 There are people obsessed with exercise and eating healthy.
 This “obsession” has the benefit of being a good activity for the body and mind, without much consequence.

 Similarly, someone who works too much might not spend as much time with their kids as they would like.
-In fact, finding the right work-family balance is one of the biggest issues most people face in life.
+In fact, finding the right work-family balance is one of the most significant issues most people face in life.

-Once a person has started using it daily, the body literally experiences nausea, muscle cramping, severe anxiety, flu-like symptoms and other issues as a withdrawal from the drug.
+Once a person has started using it daily, the body experiences nausea, muscle cramping, severe anxiety, flu-like symptoms, and other issues as a withdrawal from the drug.

-The best way to evaluate this is to simply follow this path out in time.
-I’ve personally never known someone who used heroin for a short while as an obsession, yet did not become addicted.
+The best way to evaluate this is to simply follow this path.
+I’ve personally never known someone who used heroin for a short while as an obsession yet did not become addicted.

 I’ll say one last thing about this.
 Addicts are typically the last ones to realize they are addicted.
 They usually think they have it under control and have their behavior very rationalized, even when it is absurd.

-This is why interventions sometimes have to be done in an attempt to get the addict to see how their behavior is affecting themselves and their loved ones.
+This is why interventions sometimes have to be done to get the addict to see how their behavior is affecting themselves and their loved ones.